top of page

 Radicalizing Traditional Writing Classroom Practices

-This book is designed to incorporate communication into the L2 academic writing classroom, whether for English as a second language or other languages.
-Teaching writing is often considered challenging due to the heavy workload associated with lecturing and grading (Patwary, 2023).
-Experienced writing teachers benefit from established practices, which can alleviate some of the struggles related to class preparation and lecturing.
-However, relying too heavily on familiar methods may hinder the integration of new practices.
+The edited volume including research and practices is designed to bring communication into the L2 academic writing classroom, be it for English as a second language, other languages, or for academic purposes.
+We believe that teaching writing is often considered challenging due to the heavy-load of lecturing and grading (Patwary, 2023).
+Experienced writing teachers have the benefit of established practices, alleviating some of the struggle that comes with class preparation and lecturing.
+However, it is easy to rest in that comfort, and that can hinder the integration of new practices.

-In addition, teaching writing faces a silent obstacle: most tasks in writing courses can be described as quiet, solitary activities (Liu & Hansen, 2002).
-This isolation affects both students and teachers and can lead to a lack of communication among students.
-As a result, students may struggle to articulate questions about their writing, as they are not trained to discuss the writing process (Lee, 2016).
+In addition, teaching writing has a silent enemy: a majority of the tasks assigned in writing courses can be described as quiet writing activities (Liu & Hansen, 2002), which can lead to isolation between the students and their teacher, and isolation among the students themselves.
+This potentially leads to students who struggle to voice their questions about their writing, as they are not trained to talk about the writing process (Lee, 2016).

-One widely used approach to incorporating communication in writing classes is peer review (Patwary, 2023), though it can feel outdated in its traditional form.
-A common peer review activity involves students marking each other’s papers using a checklist based on the project rubric.
-In theory, students should discuss their suggested edits with their partners (van den Berg et al., 2006).
-However, students unfamiliar with discussing their writing often find the speaking component challenging, leading to silence.
+One widely used approach for adding communication among students in the writing class is peer review (Patwary, 2023), but the practice can be a bit dated.
+A common peer review activity sees students tasked with marking each other’s papers on a checklist based on the project rubric.
+In theory, students should discuss with each other the suggested edits they have for their peer review partner (van der Berg, et al., 2006); however, students who are unused to discussing their writing may be unsure how to perform the speaking part of this style of peer review.
+Thus, silence prevails.

-Extensive literature (Hislop & Stracke, 2017; Hyland & Hyland, 2006; Liu & Hansen, 2002; Patwary, 2023) highlights the benefits of peer feedback and students’ positive perceptions of it in ESL writing classrooms.
-However, there remains a significant gap in research and practice exploring innovative ways to incorporate communication into the well-established practice of peer feedback.
+There is ample literature (Hislop & Stracke, 2017; Hyland & Hyland, 2006; Liu & Hansen, 2002; Patwary, 2023) that supports the benefits and students’ positive perceptions in an ESL writing classroom; however, there is a significant gap in practice and research that show variations on ways in which communication can be brought into the well-established practice of peer feedback.

 References